We cannot live without salt, just like water.

 This fact has played quite an important role in the production of fermented seasonings.

-In ancient times, they began to add salt into herbs, cereals and flesh to ferment them.
+In ancient times, they began to add it into herbs, cereals and flesh to ferment them.

-It was an effective way to preserve not only the food but also the salt itself, because the salt which was extremely valuable at that time.
+It was an effective way to preserve not only the food but also the salt itself, which was extremely valuable at that time.

-However, if the salt remains in protein or starch, the air cannot touch it and decomposition is prevented.
+However, if it remains in protein or starch, the air cannot touch it and decomposition is prevented.

 2. Purification and salt

-From ancient times, people have believed that salt has special power to purify the objects.
+From ancient times, people have believed that it has special power to purify the objects.

-Even now, people still sprinkle salt on themselves when they return from a funeral.
+Even now, people still sprinkle it on themselves when they return from a funeral.

 At some restaurants, you can find a little pile of salt placed by the entrance to drive away evil spirits and attract good luck.